 Decorating a home isn’t easy, the intricacies that go along with creating the perfect space are lost to many.
 When putting the finishing touches on a neatly-organized room, a key component will be the windows.
-When they are concerned, we really have two choices: curtains or blinds.
+When they are concerned, we really have two choices: curtains and blinds.
 Both offer a unique aesthetic and functionality and it is important to realize what we’re looking for before we go out and start buying.
 Luckily, there aren’t many factors that directly influence our choices so there’s no danger of getting overwhelmed.

 The first thing to consider when buying curtains is, of course, the color.
 Depending on the room we’ve decided to put together, the color of the curtains can either fit right in or stick out like a sore thumb.